cloudflare/cloudflare-docs/content/workers/wrangler/ci-cd.md

 ## Cloudflare API token

-Add the token to the `CLOUDFLARE_API_TOKEN` environment variable.
+Add the token to the `CLOUDFLARE_API_TOKEN` environment variable. (for example, `CLOUDFLARE_API_TOKEN=123 wrangler dev`)

 ## Account ID

-There are three options:
+You have three options for telling Wrangler which Cloudflare account to use:

 - If there is only one account associated with the API token, then the account ID is inferred automatically;
 - Add the `account_id` to the project's `wrangler.toml` file (for example, `account_id = "12345679"`).